drocheam/optrace/docs/source/usage/image.rst

 Resolution Limit Filter
 ___________________________

-Unfortunately, optrace does not take wave optics into account when simulating the light path or rendering image intensities.
-To help in estimating the effect of a resolution limit the :class:`RenderImage <optrace.tracer.image.render_image.RenderImage>` class provides a limit parameter.
+Unfortunately, optrace does not take wave optics into account when simulating.
-For a limit value a corresponding airy disc is created, that is convolved with the image.
+To estimate the effect of a resolution limit the :class:`RenderImage <optrace.tracer.image.render_image.RenderImage>` class provides a limit parameter.
-This parameter describes the Rayleigh limit, being half the size of the airy disc core (zeroth order), known from the equation:
+For a given limit value a corresponding Airy disc is created, that is convolved with the image.
-Only the first two diffraction orders (core + 2 rings) are used.
+This parameter describes the Rayleigh limit, being half the size of the Airy disc core (zeroth order), known from the equation:

 .. math::
    :label: eq_rayleigh